 I credit Anna North—her words and the vision she so flawlessly constructed for Sophie.
 This story impressed in me how important it is to share how damaged we are, especially for women, and how we are shamed, reluctant to do so.

 I adore Sophie.
-She is a brilliant intriguing character once again considered ‘unlikable’—oh how I prefer and prize those ‘unlikable’ female characters.
+She is a brilliantly intriguing character once again considered ‘unlikable’—oh how I prefer and prize those ‘unlikable’ female characters.
 I love how Anna illustrated Sophie’s relationship to her art from multiple viewpoints.
 I connected to that so completely that it scared me at the time.
 How human can I be if I can only relate to my art and not to actual people?
 My empathy for Sophie became empathy and love for the darker parts of myself as well as allowing me to explore and evolve artistically in those shadows.
 That’s the true brilliance of an author like Anna and this book, and I’m forever grateful for that.

 “But now when I think about that night, I think about something my stepdad once said when my mom yelled at him for quitting AA.
 He just told her in this sad, quiet voice, “Sometimes the sickest part of me just seems like the truest part.”